top of page

 Do Solar Panels Increase Home Value?

-There will be 4 million solar systems in the United States by 2023, according to predictions by Wood Mackenzie.
-As solar installations become more widespread, more homes with solar energy systems will enter the housing market.
-Therefore, calculating the increased market value of solar homes is essential for homeowners to get a fair market price.
+There are 4.7 million solar systems in the United States, according to the Solar Energy Industries Association.
+As rooftop solar installations become widespread, more homes with solar energy systems are entering the housing market.
+Therefore, many are wondering, do solar panels increase home value.

-Many prospective solar customers want to know the financial implications of going solar.
-Although the electric bill savings are relatively easy to estimate, how exactly a solar system impacts the home’s sale price is a bit more complicated.
-It’s useful to understand how going solar impacts the property value so solar installers can pass this information along to potential clients.
+Solar shoppers frequently want to know the financial implications of going solar.
+Although the electricity bill savings are relatively easy to estimate, how exactly a solar system impacts the home’s sale price is a bit more complicated.
+Gaining an understanding of this allows solar shoppers to make informed decisions.

 How Much Do Solar Panels Increase Home Value?

-There have been numerous studies that solar houses sell for more.
+Numerous studies have shown that solar houses sell for more.
 In other words, installing solar panels is a home improvement that increases the property value, similar to adding a deck or remodeling the kitchen.
-Although the exact findings of studies on the resale value of solar houses vary, many conclude that solar panels add significantly to the home’s value.
+Although the exact findings of studies on the resale value of solar houses vary, many conclude that solar panels add significantly to the home’s value, which can be particularly advantageous in real estate investment.

-A Zillow study found that homes sold in 2018 with solar panels sold for 4.1% more than comparable homes without them.
+A Zillow study found that homes sold with solar panels sold for 4.1% more than comparable homes without them.
 This equals an additional $9,274 for the median-priced home.
 Interestingly, the price difference varied by location.
 Solar homes in Riverside, California, sold for a 2.7% premium compared to a 5.4% premium in New York City.
-The premium sales price in Orlando, Florida and San Francisco, CA were nearly identical, at 4.6% and 4.4%.
+The premium sales price in Orlando, Florida, and San Francisco, California, were nearly identical, at 4.6% and 4.4%.

-A 2015 study by the Lawrence Berkeley National Laboratory found that solar homes sell for about $4 per watt more if they have solar panels.
+A study by the Lawrence Berkeley National Laboratory found that solar homes sell for about $4 per watt more if they have solar panels.
 Thus, a house with a 3.6-kilowatt solar panel system would sell for an estimated $15,000 more.
 However, this study is getting a bit outdated, and solar energy system costs have fallen since it was written.
-Thus, the Zillow study may be more accurate in today’s housing market.
+Thus, the Zillow study may be more accurate data on how much solar panels increase home value.

-Likewise, numerous studies show that energy-efficient homes sell for more money than less efficient homes.
-This is because the operating expenses associated with the dwelling are less on average overall.
-Also, some home buyers may find an energy-efficient home more appealing because it is greener and consumes fewer resources.
+Another reason solar panels increase home value is the potential for savings on utility bills.
+Solar panels generate electricity from sunlight, reducing the need for traditional grid-supplied electricity.
+This can result in significant savings on energy costs over the long term.
+Numerous studies show that energy-efficient homes sell for more money than less efficient homes.
+This is because the operating expenses associated with the dwelling are lower overall.
+Some home buyers may also find an energy-efficient home more appealing because it is greener and consumes fewer fossil fuels.

 Also, attitudes may vary depending on location.
 Home shoppers in some markets might better understand the benefits of solar energy, while others might be more hesitant to live in a solar-powered house.